-We educate that women and men experience emergencies and disasters differently.
-Seeing emergency management through a gender lens allows for a more accurate assessment of the different vulnerabilities and strengths of women and men.
-Being alert to this at each stage of emergency management is the first step in effective planning and response, and in building community resilience.
+Women, men and LGBTIQA+ people experience emergencies and disasters differently.
+Through our training we provide insights and opportunities for emergency planning using a gendered lens.
+This lens allows for a more accurate assessment of vulnerabilities and strengths.
+Being alert to these differences at each stage of emergency management is the first step in effective planning and response, and in building communities’ health and safety during and after disasters.

 ‘I am a man, and I can do’ has been defeated in so many men.
 Things they couldn’t do and they couldn’t be and so much was lost … Men are constantly trying to surmount and be stronger and control and when they face that [Black Saturday] - even the most beautiful guys, and I see some beautiful guys in the CFA - you see some of them crumbling too.
 It just breaks my heart.
 (Becky)